 The dominance patterns were observed with the intention of eliciting the individual's genetic profile.
 The profile indicates the preferred cognitive and operational functioning under normal circumstances and the predicted compensations during stress.
-The A profile has a left brain hemisphere dominance.
-All four remaining dominant modalities - the eye, ear and hand and foot - are also controlled by the dominant left hemisphere.
+The AA profile has a left brain hemisphere dominance.
+In addition, three of the remaining dominant modalities - the eye, ear and hand - are also controlled by the dominant left hemisphere.
+The sole modality controlled by the non-dominant right hemisphere is the foot.